MuhammadMuazzain/AI-video-gen-subtitles/README.md

 ## 📝 License

 This project is licensed under the MIT License.
-See the **LICENSE** file for details, including full credit to Arabian AI School.
+See the **LICENSE** file for details, including full credit to Muhammad Muazzain.

----

-*Thank you For questions or support, reach out on our social channels or email: arabianaischool@gmail.com

 ```
 ```